AIVolcanoLab/pyco2stats/docs/installation.rst

 Installing from Source
 ----------------------

-If you want the latest development version:
+If you want the latest development version, in the anaconda or command prompt write and run, row by row:

 .. code-block:: bash

    pip install git+https://github.com/AIVolcanoLab/pyco2stats.git

-Alternatively, clone the repository manually and install in *editable* mode:
+Alternatively, clone the repository manually and install in *editable* mode.
+In the anaconda or command prompt write and run, row by row:

 .. code-block:: bash